rmoestl/C-3PO/README.md

 C-3PO is a Java-based static web site generator.

-First and foremost C-3PO is based on the [Thymeleaf](http://www.thymeleaf.org/doc/tutorials/2.1/usingthymeleaf.html) templating system.
+First and foremost C-3PO is based on the [Thymeleaf 2.1.3](http://www.thymeleaf.org/doc/tutorials/2.1/usingthymeleaf.html) templating system.
 Thymeleaf is a template engine (like JSP) but also involves good layout support (like Tiles).